chbloca/advanced_lane_lines_detector/README.md

 3. Apply curvature formula from the scaled polynomial for left and right curves
 4. Compute average of both side values

+The distance from the center is calculated by knowing that the center of the image corresponds to the center of the vehicle.
+It is possible to infere the deviation distance by taking the average of the left bottom and right bottom most points of the lines and substracting from the image center.

 #### In[1.8]: Draw lines and contained area over the undistorted image
 Here is an example of my result on a test image:
 ![alt text][image6]